amitfin/oref_alert/README.md

 ### `oref_find_area`

 Returns area by coordinate (lat, lon).
 The coordinate can be anywhere inside the area's polygon.
 If no area is found, the return value is None.
 Can be used also as a filter.
+Unavailable for [limited templates](https://www.home-assistant.io/docs/configuration/templating/#limited-templates).

 `{{ oref_find_area(32.072, 34.879) == 'פתח תקווה' }}`